Community Members

 Community Wellbeing and Resilience Program

-Our Community Wellbeing and Resilience Program supports communities to recover from the impacts of natural disaster and build their capacity to face future challenges.
+Healthy North Coast (HNC) developed the Community Wellbeing and Resilience (CWR) Program to invest in place-based initiatives that support communities to recover from the impacts of natural disaster and build their capacity to face future challenges.

 Resources